 I am sure plenty of creators work very well with this brand, so I have just quietly taken this data and used it to inform my own practices.
 This is something you’ll be able to do once you start working with LTK and it can be a powerful way to inform your own business decisions.

 Also, something else I learned was that it can take a long time to get your commissions paid out.
 Most retailers will not cash them out until the entire return window has closed, which can be up to 6 months for many of them.
-That means you can make a sale in January and not see that paid out until June.
+That means you can make a sale in January and not see that paid out until June or even later.
 So, for the first 6 months or so of using LTK links, I could see commissions in my dashboard, but they weren’t being cashed out.
 Now that I’ve been with them for while, I am seeing more consistent commissions being paid out.

 I tell you this so you don’t get discouraged after months and months of not making any commissions.
 This is a long game, not a get-rich-quick scheme.